dewitt4/Cloud-Custodain/docs/source/policy/index.rst

      events:
        - RunInstances

-- *:ref:`filters`*
+Filters - :py:class:`c7n.filters`
   Given a set of resources, how do we filter to the subset that we're interested in operating on.
-The filtering language has some default behaviors across resource types like value filtering with JMESPath expressions against the JSON representation of a resource, as well specific filters for particular resources types (instance age, tag count, etc).
+The :ref:`filtering language<filters>` has some default behaviors across resource types like value filtering with JMESPath expressions against the JSON representation of a resource, as well specific filters for particular resources types (instance age, tag count, etc).